julianstanley/ProteinFeatures/docs/hms/chimera/chimera_overview.md

 1. Copy the Chimera_Features folder.
 Then, create a subdirectory called `pdb` (or something of the sort) and put your source .pdb files in there.

+2. Make a directory called `input` that will contain source text files for DISOPRED and SPPIDER.

-2. Make a subdirectory called `output` or something of the sort.
+3. Make a subdirectory called `output` or something of the sort.

-3. In the root directory, run `bash run_ChimeraFeatureExtraction.sh --pdbdir pdb/ --outdir output/`.
+4. In the root directory, run `bash run_ChimeraFeatureExtraction.sh --pdbdir pdb/ --outdir output/`.
 This assumes that `chimera` is in your path and that you want to analyze bubble features at 5, 8, 10, and 12A.